- Energy Saving Tips

 To complement the fabric first approach, this session will cover heating and renewable energy including heat pumps, solar panels, batteries and other solutions that complement the fabric first approach.
 Experts will share guidance on compatibility, advancements in technologies, installation, maintenance and more.

-To register for your free space please visit NEP's webpages via the following link: Understanding Retrofit & Fabric First Webinar - Summer Retrofit Series — Home Energy Advice Team (opens in a new window)
+To register for your free space please visit NEP's webpages via the following link: Understanding Retrofit & Fabric First Webinar - Summer Retrofit Series — Home Energy Advice Team (Opens in a New Window).

 Who are Nottingham Energy Partnership?

 Nottingham Energy Partnership are a climate change and fuel poverty charity working with residents, local authorities and contractors to deliver a range of energy saving advice and funding to homes throughout Nottinghamshire.
+NEP have helped residents across the Borough, you can read more via the three case studies available at the bottom of this page within 'Supporting Documents'.

 You can contact NEP for more information and advice via:

-Telephone: 0115 985 9057 Monday - Thursday 09:00 - 17:30; Fridays 09:00 - 16:30
+Telephone: 0115 985 9057 Monday - Thursday 9:00am - 5:30pm; Fridays 9:00am - 4:30pm

-For more information click here.
-(Opens new window).
+Find more information (Opens new window).

 Current Funding Available